JoeGreiner/TimeIntervalJitterLeicaSp8/README.md

-# TimeJitterLeicaSp8
+# Time Interval Jitter LeicaSp8

-This repository is documentation/analysis scripts for an unexpected time jitter phenomena we observed with the Leica SP8 confocal microscope.
-When recording a timerseries with Navigator, the time between frames is not constant, but exhibits quite a large time jitter (up to 44ms maximal jitter).
+This repository is documentation/analysis scripts for an unexpected time jitter phenomena (jitter between two frame acquisitions/interval between two subsequent frames) we observed with the Leica SP8 platform (observed both with multiphoton and confocal microscope).
+When recording a timeseries with Navigator, the time between frames is not constant, but exhibits quite a large time jitter (up to 44ms maximal jitter).
 However, these phenomena is not present when recording outside Navigator with exactly the same acquisition settings (regular jitter of ~1ms or less).
 This jitter is visualised here:

 ![timeseries_with_navigator](https://github.com/JoeGreiner/TimeJitterLeicaSp8/assets/24453528/cb76c193-8531-4013-bb56-c33843ab4fb8)